 Existing cave trails have been rehabilitated, the cave entrance has been improved and part of the cave entrance area is sloped for people in wheelchairs.
 Due to the undulating terrain, the cave trail is currently not wheelchair accessible.

 "To create an immersive and informative experience."

-This site is where the Park Management for both Wind and Fairy Cave will hold office; once the construction is completed.
-The project consist of:
+This site is where the Park Management for both Wind and Fairy Cave will hold office; once construction is complete.
+This project consist of:

 Wind Cave Site 1

-A New Customer Service Centre, elevated on stilts due to the high flood level in the area with open platform to enhance visitors’ experience.
-Stepping on a delicate site lightly, the facilities included are food kiosk, mini park-shop, public toilets, Surau, Open covered gallery, Park Warden office and associated facilities and open areas for briefing in small groups with creation of an tiered platform which is part disabled ramp cum amphitheater.
-Stand-alone exhibits kiosk are planned all around the platform and the surroundings to create an immersive and informative experience.
+A New Customer Service Centre, elevated on stilts due to the high flood level in the area with an open platform to enhance visitors’ experience.
+Stepping on a delicate site lightly, the facilities included are food kiosk, mini park-shop, public toilets, Surau, Open covered gallery, Park Warden office and associated facilities and open areas for briefing in small groups with the creation of an tiered platform, which is part disabled ramp cum amphitheater.
+The kiosk is planned around the platform and surroundings to create an immersive and informative experience.
 Working with the client to showcase their research and development on Glulam timber and sustainable timber species; these materials are included in the design of the building.

 Wind Cave Site 2

-This site has a new elevated and ramped public toilet and new BBQ pits will be constructed for the convenience of public, as it is a popular site for picnic by the river.
+This site has a new elevated and ramped public toilet and a new BBQ pit will be constructed for the convenience of the public as it is a popular spot for picnics by the river.

 Fairy Cave Nature Reserve